2022 UEFA European Under-19 Championship

 The 2022 UEFA European Under-19 Championship (also known as UEFA Under-19 Euro 2022) was the 19th edition of the UEFA European Under-19 Championship (69th edition if the Under-18 and Junior eras are included), the annual international youth football championship organised by UEFA for the men's under-19 national teams of Europe.
 Slovakia hosted the tournament between 18 June and 1 July 2022.
 A total of eight teams played in the tournament, with players born on or after 1 January 2003 eligible to participate.

 Same as previous editions held in even-numbered years, the tournament acted as the UEFA qualifiers for the FIFA U-20 World Cup.
-The top five teams of the tournament qualified for the 2023 FIFA U-20 World Cup in Indonesia as the UEFA representatives.
+The top five teams of the tournament qualified for the 2023 FIFA U-20 World Cup in Argentina as the UEFA representatives.

 Spain were the defending champions, having won the last tournament held in 2019, with the 2020 and 2021 editions cancelled due to the COVID-19 pandemic in Europe and the title was not awarded.
 They were not able to defend the title after failing to qualify for the competition.